 Random effects modeling detects systematic differences among different hierarchies, or levels, of data.
 The spatial hierarchy in the GBD 2010 study uses countries nested in regions nested in super-regions.
 There are 21 regions defined by demographic and epidemiological similarities that are further clustered by 7 super-regions.

-The analysis of hepatitis C uses anti-HCV prevalence data to compare hepatitis C infection levels globally.
-Data without measures of uncertainty (effective sample size, standard error or 95% confidence intervals) and duplicated data from different sources are excluded from analysis.
-Also excluded were incomplete data or data from high-risk populations [3].
+The analysis of hepatitis C uses data on the prevalence of person who have Hepatitis C antibodies to compare hepatitis C infection levels globally.
+Incomplete data or data from high-risk populations such as health workers were excluded [3].

+Hepatitis C prevalence in Egypt is 40 times that of Jordan even though they are part of the same GBD world region North Africa and the Middle East (Figure 13.1),

-Above: Prevalence data included for the modeling of hepatitis C global (a) and Northern Africa and the Middle East (b).
+Above: Prevalence data from systematic review of hepatitis C in Jordan (panel a) and Egypt (panel b).

 The analysis uses an age-standardizing hierarchical random effects generalized negative binomial spline model to estimate prevalence.
-The hierarchical random effects allow the model to capture variation in the region of North Africa and the Middle East.
+The hierarchical random effects allow the model to capture variation within the region of North Africa and the Middle East.
 Looking at the table below, Egypt (EGY) has significantly higher prevalence than the other countries in the region.
 Figure ?.?, confirms this as the estimate for Egypt is much above the regional average.

 Hepatitis C prevalence estimations from random effects model}